Last Updated on April 11, 2021 by Helga Dosa

 Also, here’s a selection of contemporary art galleries in Milan.
 Furthermore, they are 100% Life in Italy proofed.

 - 10 Corso Como, of course.
 The 13,000 square foot complex features a café, boutique, and art gallery.
 Created in 1991 by Carla Sozzani, this is a powerhouse of art, literature, fashion, and beauty.

-Galleria De Carlo is at the forefront of prestigious art galleries in Milan.
-The artists represent countries around the world and are consistently shown at major exhibitions such as the Art Basel in Switzerland and Miami.
-Expect exciting mixed media and light or video installations at this cutting edge space.
-Via Giovanni Ventura 5, Milano
+- Galleria De Carlo is at the forefront of prestigious art galleries.
+The artists represent countries around the world.
+Visitors can expect an exciting mix of media and light.
+Or video installations at this cutting edge space.
+You can find it at: Via Giovanni Ventura 5, Milano

-Arte Studio Invernizzi is a unique contemporary art gallery that stages exhibitions by artists of different generations, alternating Italians and foreigners in order to create a dialogue and allow comparisons.
+- Arte Studio Invernizzi is a unique contemporary art gallery.
+It features exhibitions, alternating Italians and foreigners in order to create a dialogue and allow comparisons.
 Via d.
-Scarlatti 12, Milano
+Scarlatti 12, Milano.